 ENUM is a short form for enumerations, almost in every programming language we have enumerations some are pre-defined and some are user-defined enumerations, like in VBA Vbnewline is an enumeration and we can make our own enumerations using ENUM statement.

 We usually declare variables and assign data types to them.
 The common data types we use are “Integer, Long, Single, Double, Variant, and String.”
 But we have one more data type i.e., VBA “Enum.”
 You must be thinking what is this and looks a strange thing, but to clear all your doubts, we are presenting this article on “VBA Enumerations.”

 What is VBA Enum?

-Using enumerations we can group together all them under a single value.
-Enum can be used as variables in VBA and it is a numeric variable data type of LONG.
+Using enumerations, we can group together all of them under a single value.
+Enum can be used as variables in VBA, and it is a numeric variable data type of LONG.

-If you are not understanding anything don’t worry you will slowly get the hang of it.
+If you do not understand anything, don’t worry.
+You will slowly get the hang of it.
 Now take a look at the formula of VBA Enum.

 Enum GroupName Member1 = [Long] Member2 = [Long] Member3 = [Long] Member4 = [Long] Member5 = [Long] End Enum

 As I told in the beginning, Enum can be used as a variable, and it is the numeric variable data type of Long.

 Before I start the Enum examples, let me show you the “Constant” example in VBA.
 Constant is also a word used to declare the variable in VBA.